Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [2019 GUIDE & INFOGRAPHIC]

 The Pro’s and Cons of Seller Fulfilled Prime

 When we’re looking at Pro’s and Cons it’s about Seller Fulfilled Prime vs. the alternatives.
-The alternatives being, Amazon FBA or Merchant Fulfillment.
+The alternatives being, FBA By Amazon or Merchant Fulfillment.

 - Prime badge on product listings